 Tickets.
 Tickets are always harder to get for NFL games than for MLB games.
 This is especially true in Washington: Having one of the smallest stadiums in the League before they had one of the largest, even with 24,000 extra seats to sell, the waiting list for season tickets is incredibly long.
 As Richard Nixon said while he was President, "The only thing people in Washington care about is the Redskins.
 Nobody gives a damn about the Smithsonian or the Kennedy Center."
 (Yeah, he would say something like that about something named for JFK.
 And let the record show that the Watergate complex is right next-door to the Kennedy Center.)

-Despite the Redskins' struggles the last few years, they still average 74,347 fans per home game -- but that's 87 percent of capacity, and only Oakland and St. Louis have a lower percentage.
+Despite the Redskins' struggles the last few years, they still average 78,378 fans per home game -- but that's 85 percent of capacity, and only Oakland and San Diego, whose stadiums are about 50 years old and inadequate, have a lower percentage.
 And any tickets returned by the visiting team go to people on their massive season-ticket waiting list.
 So you'll have to go to either a scalper or the NFL Ticket Exchange.

 Getting to Washington is fairly easy.
 Ordinarily, if you have a car, I recommend using it, and getting a hotel either downtown or inside the Capital Beltway, because driving in Washington is roughly (good choice of words there) as bad as driving in New York.
 However, since FedExField is not in the District, I would recommend driving, especially if you're only going down for the game, and not "seeing the city."